 How to choose the best Samsung watch for you

 Choosing the best Samsung watch for you doesn’t need to be a hard decision.
 In most cases, it will come down to the newest Samsung Galaxy Watch 5, Samsung Galaxy Watch 4 Classic or Samsung Galaxy Watch Active 2, if you can still find it on sale somewhere.
-We’d recommend getting the Galaxy Watch 4 if you want to have a smartwatch with the ambitious Wear OS software and the most advanced health monitoring features — and you own a Samsung smartphone.
-But if you find the Galaxy Watch 3 or Galaxy Watch Active 2 at steep discounts, they’re both attractive alternatives that could go easy on your wallet.
+We’d recommend getting the Galaxy Watch 5 if you want to have a smartwatch with the ambitious Wear OS software and the most advanced health monitoring features — and you own a Samsung smartphone.
+But if you find the Galaxy Watch 4 Classic or Galaxy Watch Active 2 at a steep discount, they’re both attractive alternatives that could go easy on your wallet.

 And, if you’re still questioning which Samsung watch is best, or whether a Galaxy Watch is the best smartwatch for you, take a look at our smartwatch buying guide.
 It includes a number of Galaxy Watch and fitness tracker comparisons, which may help you determine whether one of the best Fitbit devices or best Garmin watches better suits your needs.